passcod/caretaker/index.markdown

-The rest of this document delves deeper into how exactly the temporary release manager process goes, what the caretaking request process is, discussions about audience (who should _not_ use the model), scope (what the model _doesn't_ cover), normal and failure scenarios, and automation.
+The rest of this document delves deeper into how exactly the temporary release manager process goes, what the caretaking request process is, discussions about audience (who should _not_ use the model), scope (what the model _doesn't_ cover), scaling up, normal and failure scenarios, and automation.

 --------------------------------------------------